In this blog we discuss the use of DNS and Common DNS Record Types:

 A higher TTL reduces the perceived latency of a site and decreases the dependency on the authoritative name servers.

-• The lower the TTL, the more frequently updates are propagated to other name servers.
+• The lower the TTL, the more frequent updates are propagated to other name servers.

 If you’re going to make DNS changes, we suggest lowering the TTL to make the changes.
 If you’re using DNS for failover, then lowering the TTL is a good idea as it takes less time to fail-over to another server.